 Ready to ratchet up your marketing?
 Perhaps business is slower than you’d like, or you just don’t like the direction your practice is taking—too much repetition, not enough challenge?
 Maybe it’s time to refocus your practice.
 Or maybe you need to stop waiting for others to “do something,” and start bringing in your own clients.
-Regardless, first let’s get clear on the realities of marketing legal services in 2013.
+Regardless, first let’s get clear on the realities of marketing legal services today.

 1. Size doesn’t matter.
-Well, okay, there are those international corporate types approaching merger who need a mega brand-name firm to bolster the board’s confidence and protect their own tender necks should things go sideways.
+Well, OK, there are those international corporate types approaching merger who need a mega brand-name firm to bolster the board’s confidence and protect their own tender necks should things go sideways.
 Beyond those few odd twists, though, any ingenious and determined lawyer can provide what’s needed, regardless of how many workstations are plugged in at their firm, or who buys the paper clips.
 And there’s every reason to expect any lawyer in any size firm to offer the kind of personal service previously associated with small and solo practices.
 Let’s repeat: No one cares about size.
 So it’s no way to compete.

 2. It’s value, not price.
 If you’re still trying to compete based on price … well, that’s another thing we need to talk about.
 There are so many wrong ways to think about your fees.
 The right way?
 Focus on the actual value of your service to your client.
 That means you’ll need to think more often than once or twice a year at compensation time about your fees.
 And if you’ve been living in a firm where bespoke pricing was forbidden, now is a good time to get over that and refocus.
 Clients will love this!
 Heck, you’ll love it.